Born: March 26, 1959

 Eisenstadt, who was casting the 1986 Rob Lowe-Demi Moore vehicle About Last Night at the time, gave Keener a bit part in the film (the waitress who starts a drinking contest between Lowe and Jim Belushi).
 Keener's one line earned her a Screen Actors' Guild card.
 Shortly after, Eisenstadt passed away.

-Work began to trickle in: A pilot for the CBS series The Alan King Show, a few episodes of the Pat Morita cop show O'Hara, low-budget flicks like Curse of the Corn People and Survival Quest.
+Work began to trickle in: A pilot for the CBS series The Alan King Show, a few episodes of the Pat Morita cop show O'Hara, and the low-budget flick Survival Quest.
 On the set of the latter, she met actor Dermot Mulroney, whom she eventually married and with whom she shares a son, Clyde.
 The experience on O'Hara, however, was so humbling, it made Keener go back to school to study acting professionally.

 The drought ended with more TV work, including an episode of Seinfeld and small roles in feature films like Backtrack and Switch.
 Still, the steady gig Keener sought continued to elude her.
 It was in 1992 when the American independent film scene began to thrive that Keener found her niche.
 Director Tom DiCillo cast her in his first film, Johnny Suede (best known for being Brad Pitt's first starring role), and then again in Living in Oblivion, his satire of independent filmmaking that has become required viewing in film schools everywhere.

 Keener has continued to concentrate mostly on independent films (Walking and Talking, Your Friends & Neighbors) with an occasional foray into big-budget Hollywood fare (Out of Sight, 8MM).
 That has allowed her to keep a low profile, and anonymity is something she cherishes.